chouseknecht/minishift-up-role/README.md

 When you run the role, be sure to leave gather_facts set to a truthy value.
 Without facts, the role cannot determine your default IP address or OS family.

 Below is a sample playbook that includes all of the default parameters.
+You'll find this exact example in the *files* folder, called *cluster-up.yml*.
+Copy, and adjust it to fit your environment.

 When you run the playbook, be sure to pass the ``--ask-sudo-pass`` option.

 ```
     ---